dlutwuwei/upload/README.md

 # upload

 upload or download files from remote server via ssh2 and sftp

-> localPath is not useful now, it's set to workspace root path in code;
+> localPath is ok now, it must be set to directory contains your files;

 Just simple set some config, upload file to server, get rid of vim or emacs;